 1. Select a space based on your needs.

-Whether you work in a home office, kitchen or living room, if there’s “stuff” around that reminds you of your household chores, your eyes will go there and you’ll get distracted.
-Whenever you work from home, claim a clutter-free zone.
-This will help you stay focused on your workload and remain more aligned with an in-office experience.
+Whether you work in a home office, kitchen or living room, if there’s “stuff” laying around, your eyes will go there and you’ll get distracted.
+Whenever you work from home, claim a clutter-free zone to help yourself stay productive and focused on your workload.

 3. Get ready for the day.